Paula Kahumbu: Public engagement

 Kahumbu has reached the public through a variety of mediums to advocate for conservation—from television to editorials to museums.
 She is the producer of NTV Wild, an award-winning wildlife documentary series, and NTV Wild Talk, a television show hosted by Smriti Vidyarthi that covers conservation issues.
 She has also contributed regularly to The Guardian, advocating for protection of elephants through a solutions-based approach—from ending corruption to inspiring a young generation of conservationists—and denouncing the ivory trade.
-Kahumbu is also a chairperson for National Museums of Kenya.
+Kahumbu is also a chairperson for the National Museums of Kenya.

-Kahumbu is also an accomplished children's book writer, co-authoring global best sellers like Owen and Mzee: The True Story of a Remarkable Friendship, based on the unlikely friendship of hippopotamus and an Aldabra giant tortoise Owen and Mzee.
+Kahumbu is also an accomplished children's book writer, co-authoring global bestsellers like Owen and Mzee: The True Story of a Remarkable Friendship, based on the unlikely friendship of a hippopotamus and an Aldabra giant tortoise named Owen and Mzee.

+On 23 May 2024, Kahumbu was among the guests invited to the state dinner hosted by U.S. President Joe Biden in honor of President William Ruto at the White House.